What Does General Liability Insurance Cover?

 Court costs associated with covered claims.

-Settlements and judgements for covered claims.
+Settlements and judgments for covered claims.

 General Liability usually does not cover: